inwonakng/tdbench/README.md

-# TDBench: Tabular Data Distillation Benchmark
+# TDBench: Benchmarking Tabular Dataset Distillation

 It contains all the code and resources necessary to recreate the experiments described in the paper titled **TDBench: Tabular Data Distillation Benchmark**.